-Tuberculosis alone is an epidemic and life-threatening disease.
+Tuberculosis alone is a life-threatening disease.
 But what could be worse is that tuberculosis can spread beyond the lungs, causing other infections.

 Symptoms of Pulmonary TB